United Front Work Department: Civil war and gaining power

+The department ceased operation following the end of the war but was re-established during the Chinese Civil War.
+During the war, the Urban Work Department was important in efforts to develop allies and support for the CCP, including from minor political parties, termed "democratic parties."
+In September 1948, the Urban Work Department was renamed to the Central United Front Work Department.
 Li Weihan was director of the UFWD from 1944 to 1964.
 Regarding religious policy, Li's view was that there were few counterrevolutionaries among religious believers, and that the majority were "patriotic".
 He believed that the CCP should be patient with most religious believers and work to increase their political consciousness.
 Li contended that the CCP should avoid harsh stances on religion, deeming harsh measures as counterproductive and damaging to the Party's credibility.